 Unique records disposal request (such as the disposal of fire damaged records which have not yet outlived their retention period) require specific authorization from the State Records Committee.

-If you are a local government (county or municipality), please use ARTEMIS to file your records disposal.
+All government agencies should use ARTEMIS to file your records disposal.

 UETA Guidance: Records Management Guidance for Agencies Implementing

 Electronic Signature Technologies

 Circular Letter 04-12-DORES/OIT 389kb

 Records Management Service's Records Storage Center is a secure, centralized, low-cost facility for storing semi-active state agency records with retention periods of ten (10) years of less.

 The facility currently stores 250,000 cubic feet of semi-active paper records for more than 200 state agencies and offices.
 Temperature- and humidity-controlled vaults are also available to accommodate an agency's needs for storage of computer tapes, optical disks, and microfilm master negatives.

 Records housed at the State Records Storage Center are readily accessible to authorized agency representatives for reference or retrieval.
 Located in Ewing Township near Trenton, the State Records Storage Center is able to serve as part of state government's vital records protection program and is currently used by more than 250 state agencies and offices.
 Storage Center staff can advise state and local government agencies about the most appropriate storage of their inactive and semi-active records.
 The center is also able to arrange for the disposal of stored records when their retention periods expire.